-Selena Gomez Dons Daring Backless Dress On The Set Of Her Latest Music Video
+Selena Gomez Rocks Daring Backless Dress On The Set Of Her Latest Music Video

 The 27-year-old stunned in a backless gold, metallic dress that showed off her flawless skin and smooth muscles.
 The halter top emphasized her cleavage while the tight-fitting material clung to her curves.
 The dress ended mid-thigh, revealing the actress’s sculpted legs, while a pair of knee-high black suede boots emphasized the curve of her calves.

 Selena wore her brunette tresses in curls that framed her face and hung down to her shoulder blades.
-The photos taken of the popstar captured her profile, hinting at thick black lashes and glossy lips.
+The photos taken of the pop star captured her profile, hinting at thick black lashes and glossy lips.

 The artist’s third album, released on January 10, comes highly praised.
 She has already filmed three music videos for the album, including the titular track “Rare,” the lead single “Lose You To Love Me,” and another boppy hit, “Look At Her Now.”